 How you make an application will depend on the year group and academy / school you are applying for.

 Applications to start a primary (including junior) academy / school for the first time must be made through the local authority where your child lives (regardless of which county your preferred academies / schools are in):

-Applications to start a primary (including junior) academy / school during the school year, in any year group (known as ‘in year applications’)
+Applications to join an academy / school during the school year, in any year group (known as ‘in year applications’)

-Applications for academies / schools within Northamptonshire should be made to Northamptonshire County Council (who coordinate the application process).
+Applications for academies / schools within Northamptonshire should be made to either North Northamptonshire Council or West Northamptonshire Council (who coordinate the application process).

 Applications for academies / schools within Rutland should be made directly to the academy / school.

 Applications for academies / schools within Peterborough City should be made to Peterborough City Council (who coordinate the application process).

 If you have applied and been refused a place at one of our academies (in any year group), you are entitled to appeal against that decision.